MovieRecapsQA: A Multimodal Open-Ended Video Question-Answering Benchmark: Results Discussion

 \section{Results \& Discussion}

-This section presents a detailed analysis of model performance on the \movierecapsqa benchmark.
-We show the overall performance of the models (Table~\ref{tab:metrics}) and investigate how models perform across different question modalities and reasoning types (Table~\ref{tab:model_relevance_types_categories_mean}).
-More detailed ablation results are provided in Appendix~\ref{sec:appendix_detailed_ablation_results}.
+This section presents an analysis of model performance on the \movierecapsqa benchmark.
+Table~\ref{tab:metrics} reports overall performance across all metrics and models, and Table~\ref{tab:model_relevance_types_categories_mean} presents ablation results across question categories and reasoning types; further ablation details are provided in Appendix~\ref{sec:appendix_detailed_ablation_results}.